The Wizard of Oz: Legacy

+The film was not the first to use color, but the way in which the film was saturated with Technicolor proved that color could provide a magical element to fantasy films.
+The film is iconic for its symbols such as the Yellow Brick Road, ruby slippers, Emerald City, Munchkins, and the phrase "There's no place like home".
+The film became a global phenomenon and is still well known today.

-Roger Ebert chose it as one of his Great Films, writing that "The Wizard of Oz has a wonderful surface of comedy and music, special effects and excitement, but we still watch it six decades later because its underlying story penetrates straight to the deepest insecurities of childhood, stirs them and then reassures them."
+Roger Ebert included it in his canon of Great Movies, writing that "The Wizard of Oz has a wonderful surface of comedy and music, special effects and excitement, but we still watch it six decades later because its underlying story penetrates straight to the deepest insecurities of childhood, stirs them and then reassures them."

-In his 1992 critique of the film for the British Film Institute, author Salman Rushdie acknowledged its effect on him, noting "The Wizard of Oz was my very first literary influence".
-In "Step Across This Line", he wrote: "When I first saw The Wizard of Oz, it made a writer of me."
+In his 1992 appreciation of the film for the British Film Institute, author Salman Rushdie acknowledged its effect on him, noting "The Wizard of Oz was my very first literary influence".
+In Step Across This Line, he wrote: "When I first saw The Wizard of Oz, it made a writer of me."
 His first short story, written at the age of 10, was titled "Over the Rainbow".
+It was the favorite film of David Lynch, who referenced it regularly in his own work.
+The references Lynch made to it are explored in Alexandre O. Philippe's documentary Lynch/Oz (2022).

 In a 2009 retrospective article about the film, San Francisco Chronicle film critic and author Mick LaSalle declared: